-- Do not flip it open because you’ll risk creating tough patties as a result of moisture loss.
+- Do not flip it open because you’ll risk creating tough patties due to moisture loss.

 How long does grilling a frozen burger take?

-Before you determine the appropriate temperature, you should ask yourself this questions:
+Before you determine the appropriate temperature, you should ask yourself these questions:

 - Are you looking for medium-rare, well-done, or anything in between?